kuhladriana/oct2024_data_week9/README.md

-In this homework we were asked to congregate 6 CSV files for a fictional company.
-The CSVs contain information about the employees betweeen the 1980s-1990s
+In this homework we were asked to utilize 6 CSV files from a fictional company to answer questions regarding the companies staff members.
-A database was first designed using a Quick Database Diagram Setup.
-A schema was then developed and used in pgAdmin to answer questions about the data.
+A database was first designed using a Quick Database Diagram setup.
+A schema was then developed and used in pgAdmin to answer questions about the company data.